 I recommend that you get a hybrid system that allows indoor charging for later use at night or on days with adverse weather conditions.

 Even though tube lighting incurs low maintenance costs, installing the lighting system can be pretty expensive.
 Switching to solar light is a significant investment, and you would have to spend generously to attain the standard levels of power generated by traditional electricity.

 You might even have to pay for professional help since it’s typically a big project that requires above-average handy skills.

 4. No Control over the Lighting

-Solar tube lighting doesn't offer any control over its functionality; this is very different from conventional light bulbs that have power functions and, in some advanced bulbs, brightness settings.
+Solar tube lighting doesn’t offer any control over its functionality; this is very different from conventional light bulbs with power functions and brightness settings in some advanced bulbs.
 The only way you can reduce the intensity of the lighting is through the use of a window film or matching diffuser.
-You can use either of these to lessen the light energy being emitted by the lens.
-Apart from this, you don't have much control in adjusting the functionality of the solar tubes.
+You can use either of these to lessen the lens’s light energy.
+Apart from this, you don’t have much control in adjusting the functionality of the solar tubes.